 What are the precautions when taking formoterol fumarate inhalation solution (Perforomist)?

-Before using formoterol, tell your doctor or pharmacist if you are allergic to it; or if you have any other allergies.
+Before using formoterol, tell your doctor or pharmacist if you are allergic to it; or to arformoterol; or if you have any other allergies.
 This product may contain inactive ingredients, which can cause allergic reactions or other problems.
 Talk to your pharmacist for more details.

 Before using this medication, tell your doctor or pharmacist your medical history, especially of: diabetes, heart problems (e.g., irregular heartbeat, angina), high blood pressure, liver problems, overactive thyroid (hyperthyroidism), seizures, swelling of an artery (aneurysm), a certain tumor of the adrenal gland (pheochromocytoma).

 Formoterol may cause a condition that affects the heart rhythm (QT prolongation).
 QT prolongation can infrequently result in serious (rarely fatal) fast/irregular...